Periods of heavy rain and more storms today with flooding threats

 Happy Tuesday!
 Another day with storms and heavy rain so keep that umbrella close.

 The front will finally be through to our south by Wednesday, which should cut off a little bit of the moisture.
 However, there may still be a few isolated showers and storms that roll through.
 Despite the storms, there will be more sunshine on Wednesday and Thursday which will allow temperatures to reach the mid to upper 80s in many communities.
 Thursday will be very similar.
-Highs both days will range from the mid to upper 80s.
-Storm chances look to be much better as we move into Friday with scattered storms and head on tap for the weekend.
+Highs on both days will range from the mid to upper 80s.
+Storm chances look to be much better as we move into Friday with scattered storms.

 Copyright 2021 WAFF.
 All rights reserved.